This post may contain affiliate links which help support Girls Can Grill.

 Compared to the other types of ribs, beef back ribs yield the least amount of meat.
 Most of the meat lies in between the bones, and the bones will expose themselves out of the top as they cook.

-While they don’t have a lot of meat, they’re still delicious and can be cooked on a grill or smoker.
+While they have less meat, they’re still delicious and can be cooked on a grill or smoker.

 Try my recipe for Smoked Beef Back Ribs